All Episodes

 Greetings and welcome back.

-So during the break, what I was doing, I was watching the uh endorsement of Senator McCain by Governor Schwarzenegger in California.
+So during the break, what I was doing, I was watching the endorsement of Senator McCain by Governor Schwarzenegger in California.

 What a picture this was.

-Uh you had Schwarzenegger up there at the microphone, he was doing his endorsing.
+You had Schwarzenegger up there at the microphone.

-You had Rudy on the left of the screen, you had McCain on the right side of the screen uh smiling and nodding, as Schwarzenegger was endorsing McCain, and I was it was he starts out talking about solar panels.
+You had McCain on the right side of the screen, smiling and nodding, and Schwarzenegger was endorsing McCain.

-Apparently they're at a plant, a factory that makes solar panels.
+Apparently, they're at a plant, a factory that makes solar panels.

 Then Schwarzenegger started talking about how we got to reduce CO2 levels to 1990 levels.